jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ___

 But let me pause for a moment.
 I want to be very clear on one point before we move forward.
-I do not believe or hope that digital therapeutics will replace human clinicians.
+I do not believe or hope that digital therapeutics will replace human therapists.

-* Digital therapeutics will offer us **new tools** that are not part of traditional mental healthcare delivered by human clinicians
-* They can provide **a safety net** for people who are not receiving traditional care now.
-* And they may **reduce acceptability barriers** for some people that later eases them into traditional care.

-But, human clinicians will always be needed for what they do uniquely well.
-We simply need more than they can provide alone.
+Therapists will always be needed for what they do uniquely well.
+But we simply need more than they can provide alone.
 Digital therapeutics can provide that "more."

 ---